 - the employer cannot justify the PCP by showing it to be a proportionate means of achieving a legitimate aim.

 There will be no indirect discrimination if your employer’s actions are justified.
 To establishing justification, your employer will need to show that there is a legitimate aim (i.e. a real business need) and that the PCP is proportionate to that aim.
 Justification must be on objective grounds with an objective balance between the discriminatory effect and the reasonable needs of your employer.

-In other words, indirect sexual orientation discrimination occurs where your employment is subject to an unjustified condition which because of your gender reassignment, you find more difficult to meet.
+In other words, indirect sexual orientation discrimination occurs where your employment is subject to an unjustified condition which because of your sexual orientation, you find more difficult to meet.

 - a requirement to provide benefits to husbands and wives.
 This would have disproportionate adverse impact on those employees in a civil partnership and may not be justified.